dxw/playbook/guides/development-workflow.md

 hotfix/253947623-remove-breaking-change-to-repair-creation
 ```

-### Update your branch with the latest changes on develop (rebasing)
+### Update your branch with the latest changes on `develop` (rebasing)

-When working in a team other pull requests will often get merged in before yours
+When working in a team, other pull requests will often get merged in before yours
-is finished  It's important to make sure you're developing against the latest
+is finished.
+It's important to make sure you're developing against the latest
 version of the code base as much as possible.

 You can do this by rebasing your work on top of the `develop` branch.